 Like a naturally occurring trilithon found in rock formations, the Canterbury Road Residence is made up of three simple structures clad in rough lava stone stacked to form a contemplative passageway.
 The separation between the forms is made apparent as though they are three large boulders leaning on one another.
 The organic nature of the hand-laid stone walls draws one from the street into the heart of the house; the upper level forms the lintel over the entry.

-While the tonal variation in the natural stone across the scale of the building has a strong presence, the lava stone used on the building is derived from a similar volcanic process as the bluestone used in Melbourne’s streets so it sits comfortably in the context.
-The fine flush glazing details and mirrored glass reflects the surrounds to emphasized solidity of the stone counterpart.
+While the tonal variation in the natural stone across the scale of the building has a strong presence, the lava stone used on the building is derived from a similar volcanic process as the bluestone used in Melbourne’s streets, so it sits comfortably in the context.
+The fine flush glazing details and mirrored glass reflects the surrounds to emphasised solidity of the stone counterpart.